 The first requirement for bringing a personal injury lawsuit in Arkansas is that you have suffered an injury and the injury was the fault of at least one person or entity.
 However, those who have suffered an injury should be prepared to take swift action because the statute of limitations can bar your lawsuit if you wait too long to file.
 Victims of a catastrophic injury are more likely to find a favorable resolution if they move quickly – but not rashly — to handle their matter.

 Statutes of limitation are in effect for most causes of action – things you can sue another party for – in Arkansas.
 The intent of a statute of limitation is to encourage parties to address and settle claims while they are still relatively contemporaneous.
 Over time our memories fade and evidence can be lost or destroyed.
 The statute of limitations works to increase the likelihood that decisions are made based on complete and sound evidence.
-Furthermore the statute of limitations allows parties to move on from past events as liability is extinguished after a certain period of time.
+Furthermore, the statute of limitations allows parties to move on from past events as liability is extinguished after a certain period of time.
 In Arkansas, the statute of limitations is typically 3 years.

-In very limited circumstances there may be an expectation to the three year limit on your time to bring suit.
+In very limited circumstances there may be an expectation to the three-year limit on your time to bring suit.
 This exception is known as the discovery rule.
 The discovery rule operates to remove some of the unfairness that would be present if an injury victim did not discover the injury or the source of the injury until the three years had already elapsed.
-Normally, he or she would be unable to recover due to being time-barred, however for injuries that were concealed – like a sponge left inside the body during surgery – the discovery rule would still allow a suit to be brought.
+Normally, he or she would be unable to recover due to being time-barred, however, for injuries that were concealed – like a sponge left inside the body during surgery – the discovery rule would still allow a suit to be brought.
 Once again, it is essential to note that this is an exception to the general rules on time limits to file and one should never rely on narrowly crafted exceptions.

-For more than 20 years, Ken Kieklak has fought for people seriously injured due to another person’s negligent or intentional actions.
-Ken fights aggressively and strategically for his clients.
-To schedule a free and confidential consultation, call us at (479) 251-7767 today or contact us online.
+For more than 20 years, our Washington County, AR personal injury lawyers have fought for people seriously injured due to another person’s negligent or intentional actions.
+Our attorneys and staff fight aggressively and strategically for our clients.
+To schedule a free and confidential consultation, call us at (479) 316-0438 today or contact us online.